-The process of creating abstract representations of a system, where each model shows a different perspective of the system.
-Represents systems using graphical models (commonly UML).
-Used to understand system functionality and help communicate system design to stakeholders.
+The process of creating abstract representations (named models) of a system.
+Each model shows a different perspective.
+UML is used to illustrate the model.
+Models help clarify system functionality and communicate design to stakeholders.

 Perspectives

-- Interaction perspective – shows interactions between system components or external entities.
+Shows interactions between system components or external entities. - Structural

-- Structural perspective – shows system organization and data structure.
+Shows system organization and data structure. - Behavioral

 Context Modeling

-Context models describe the environment in which the system operates, showing external systems and relationships.
+Describes the environment in which a system operates.
+Shows system boundaries, external actors and relationships.

 Defines what is inside the system and what lies outside it.